danieltannn/ITP_24/Obfuscation/README.md

 3. The argument ```System.Net.WebClient```
 4. The member ```DownloadString```

 As for obfuscating cradle since it will display the location of where the script will be retrieve from, we will perform more indepth obfuscation with TOKENS obfuscating.

+Students can proceed to "Event Viewer" to actually see the commands that have been typed out.
+Since we are using "powershell" as can be since when keystrokes are sent.
+They are most likely going to see what have been typed.

 # Testings Results (Powershell Script)
 ### Base without any obfuscation